Internal Carotid Stent and Angioplasty

 The internal carotid artery is the main vessel that supplies blood to the brain.
 Atherosclerosis, or the buildup of fatty plaques inside the artery, can constrict the blood vessel and reduce the amount of oxygenated blood that reaches the brain.
 When narrowing of the internal carotid artery disrupts blood flow, a stroke can occur.
 Fortunately, internal carotid stenosis can be treated by a highly skilled neuroendovascular surgeon through a minimally invasive procedure known as internal carotid angioplasty and stent (CAS).

-Dr. M. Asif Taqi is a triple-board certified neurointerventionalist and stroke prevention specialist who has years of experience and extensive expertise in treating carotid artery disease.
+Dr. M. Asif Taqi is a quadruple-board certified neurointerventionalist and stroke prevention specialist who has years of experience and extensive expertise in treating carotid artery disease.
 Dr. Taqi understands the emotional challenges when you or your loved one receives a diagnosis of carotid stenosis or stroke.
 In addition to his superior technical skill in neuroendovascular surgery, Dr. Taqi’s own family experiences have prepared him to become the kind of compassionate and empathetic physician that you’ll want on your side.
 He strives to ensure the comfort of each of his patients as he takes the time to explain your angioplasty and stent procedure and answer any questions you might have.
 Contact us today to arrange your consultation in Thousand Oaks or West Hills.

 What causes carotid artery disease?